2018 Jerusalem municipal election

-The 2018 Jerusalem mayoral election was held on 30 October and 13 November 2018 to elect the mayor of Jerusalem.
+The 2018 Jerusalem municipal election was held on 30 October to elect the mayor and city council of Jerusalem.

-With no candidate in the first round meeting the vote threshold of 40% needed to avoid a runoff election, a runoff was held on 13 November.
-The election was won by Moshe Lion.
+Incumbent mayor Nir Barkat did not seek re-election.
+With no mayoral candidate in the first round meeting the vote threshold of 40% needed to avoid a runoff election, a runoff was held on 13 November, Which was won by Moshe Lion.

-Incumbent mayor Nir Barkat did not seek reelection.

 Background

 In March 2018, incumbent mayor Nir Barkat announced he would forgo running for a third term, and would instead run on the Likud party's list in the next Knesset election.

 Under a new national law, the 30 October election day was made a holiday.
 However, the day of the 13 November runoff election day was not.

 The election was part of the 2018 Israeli municipal elections.